kristiandupont/kanel/docs/configuring.md

 The `preRenderHooks` property can be set if you want to supply one or more hooks that will run before the render step.
 At this point, Kanel has gathered a record of file paths and corresponding `Declaration` arrays.
 A declaration is an abstract bit of Typescript like an interface or type definition.

+See the [preRenderHooks](./preRenderHooks.md) section for more info.

 ## postRenderHooks

 If you need to do something more brute-force like, you might prefer to create one or more `postRenderHooks`, which will be called with a filename and an array of strings which are the raw contents, just before the file is written.

+See the [postRenderHooks](./postRenderHooks.md) section for more info.